studioromeo/studioromeo.github.com/_posts/2012-09-08-initial-commit.md

 ###Credit where due

-* [Peter Rhoades] - for helping with the logo and setting up the site
+* [Peter Rhoades] - for helping with the logo and setting up the site.
-* [Matt Kersley] - for providing some much needed illustrator help
+* [Matt Kersley] - for providing some much needed illustrator help.
-* [Laura Kalbag], [Jack Franklin] and [Rachel Shillcock] - for motivating me to finally get around to creating this blog
+* [Laura Kalbag], [Jack Franklin] and [Rachel Shillcock] - for motivating me to finally get around to creating this blog.
-* [Chris Coyier] - for providing the fantastic tutorials on [CSS-Tricks]
+* [Chris Coyier] - for providing the fantastic tutorials on [CSS-Tricks].
 * [Github] - for providing a platform for me to use and just generally being awesome!

 It's going to be a fun ride and I hope you enjoy reading my posts as much as I enjoyed creating them :)